Love Strange Love: Production

-Marcelo Ribeiro said that unlike his first movie Eros, o Deus do Amor when they put duct tape on his privates because he couldn't control himself, in this film's sex scenes he had a normal nude.
+Marcelo Ribeiro said that, unlike his first movie Eros, o Deus do Amor, when they put duct tape on his privates because he couldn't control himself, in this film's sex scenes he had a normal nude.
 "I learned to separate what was work and what was intimate.
 But of course there's always a little joke, an awkward situation...
-The film set is very mystical, you never know what might happen," he said.
+The film set is very mystical, you never know what might happen", he said.

+Vera Fischer revealed that she had initially refused to do the love scene with Marcelo Ribeiro.
+It was the director himself who convinced her that the scene was essential: "Walter Hugo already likes these things.
+If he had a female child, I don't know...The scene turned out beautifully, the little boy wasn't even intimidated," she said.

 Reception

-In the criticism of the website Filmes do Chico, it is stated that "because it was associated with Xuxa as a pedophile, the film gained a fame that does not correspond to the material it offers."
+In the criticism of the website Filmes do Chico, it is stated that "because it was associated with Xuxa as a pedophile, the film gained a fame that does not correspond to the material it offers.
 Like all of Khouri's films, Amor, Estranho Amor has many sex scenes, a lot of free nudity, but, putting the drops on the is, it's a good movie."